Share:

 Pamela Woolford reads from Disrupted

 Maryland Poet Laureate Grace Cavalieri conducted two interviews of Pamela Woolford for the Library of Congress podcast The Poet and The Poem (separate audio and video sessions.)
-In the above PDF is an active-link sentence in blue, enabling you to click to listen.
+In the above PDF is an active-link sentence in blue, enabling you to click to listen (or click here).
 Pamela Woolford ends this 12/2/22 session with a reading from Disrupt/ed, her memoir-in-verse with augmented reality.
 She also reads from her memoir creative-nonfiction piece "My Father With This Illness" and the script for her film Interrupted.
 This interview is heard on iHeart radio, Apple podcasts, WPFW radio in DC, and other locations.

 -